Data Shapley in One Training Run: Efficient Computation of In-Run Data Shapley

 To derive a more tractable structure for the local utility function $U^{(t)}$, we propose using first and second-order Taylor approximations.
 The advantage of this approach is that the approximated utility function exhibits a form where closed-form Data Shapley formulas can be derived.
 The second-order Taylor approximation to the local utility function is as follows:

 where the Hessian matrix $\hessian_t := \g^2 \ell(w_t, \zval)$.
 We label the first-order term as $\Uone(S)$ and the second-order term as $\Utwo(S)$.
 Note that the gradient update $\wtil_{t+1}(S) - w_t = - \eta_t \sum_{z \in S} \g \ell(w_t, z)$.
 Given that the learning rate $\eta_t$ in model training is typically small, a lower-order Taylor expansion often provides an accurate approximation for the change in loss during a single gradient update, with approximation errors of $O(\eta_t^2)$ and $O(\eta_t^3)$ for first and second-order approximations, respectively.
 In Appendix \ref{appendix:eval-error-taylor}, we empirically investigate the errors of first- and second-order approximations to $ \Ut $ on GPT2.
-In particular, the first-order approximation generally achieves a relative error of $<10\%$, while the second-order approximation achieves $<4\%$ error rate.
+In particular, the first-order approximation can already achieve a great performance with Spearman correlation $>0.94$.

 \textbf{First-order In-Run Data Shapley.} Using the first-order approximation \( \Ut \approx \Uone \), and substituting the gradient update expression, we have $\Uone(S) = - \eta_t \sum_{z \in S} \g \ell(w_t, \zval) \cdot \g \ell(w_t, z)$.
 This shows that \( \Uone \) is an \emph{additive} utility function with a closed-form Shapley calculation as follows: \begin{theorem} In-Run Data Shapley considering the first-order approximation has closed-form